efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/faq.md

 <summary><h3>The keyboard <em>never</em> types out the selected emoji ...</h3></summary>

 Typing out the text into the previously focused window may not be supported on your platform.
-Typeout was tested working on Linux/X11, macOS and Widows, while it didn't work on Wayland (built-in security feature™).
+Typeout was tested working on Widosw, macOS and Linux/X11 (using xdotool), and Linux/Wayland (using ydotool or wtype).
 </details>